BiteDasher/archbashstrap/README.md

 ```
 pactree -l -u -s base > packages
 ```
+If you installed this package from the `AUR`, you can take the `packages` file from the file `/usr/share/archbashstrap/packages`

 At the moment, you can create a file only with the "base" group, using the `core` and `extra` repositories, since the rest are difficult to parse and provide a package selection dialog.
 Anyway, you can install other packages after bootstrap.

 ## Dependencies: